Mixing times for the TASEP on the circle: The TASEP on the circle as a periodic directed LPP model

+\begin{remark} Let us emphasize that due to the periodicity of the environment, the last passage time $T_{G_0,G_0+v+(1,1)}$ is almost surely finite for any choice of $v$. \end{remark}

-We will see in Section \ref{sec:Coalescence} that $v$ can be chosen as $(\theta^{-1}N^2k^{-1/2},1)$ for some suitable constant $\theta>0$ to ensure that $\mathcal{C}$ holds with positive probability for any initial growth interface.
-Further, note that the corresponding last passage time $T_{G_0,G_0+v}$ between $G_0$ and $G_0+v$ is almost surely finite due to the periodicity of the environment.
+We will see in Section \ref{sec:Coalescence} that $v$ can be chosen such that $T_{G_0,G_0+v+(1,1)}$ is with high probability at most $\theta^{-1}N^2k^{-1/2}$ for some suitable constant $\theta>0$, and that $\mathcal{C}_v$ holds with positive probability for any particular choice of the initial growth interface.
+Moreover, we will work with slightly stronger event that all geodesics from the initial growth interface to a given site $v$ must pass -- up to translation -- through a common site.